cs315-s23/cs315-s23.github.io/_assignments/lab01.md

 github_url: https://classroom.github.com/a/9QO9ha0G
 ---
 ## Requirements
-We will implement a base conversion tool called lab01.
+1. You will implement a base conversion tool called lab01.
 It converts numbers expressed in bases 2, 10, and 16 into the other two bases.
 Examples:

     $ ./lab01 10 -o 2
     0b1010